Documentation

 Exporting Your Circuit Diagram

-Click the Export button in the toolbar to download your diagram.
-Choose SVG for infinitely scalable vector output (ideal for publications and LaTeX), PNG for raster images (ideal for presentations and web), or JSON to save the project for later editing.
+Use the Export button in the toolbar to download your work.
+Choose SVG for scalable vector output, PNG for presentations and web pages, or JSON when you want to reopen and edit the project later.

 6